telus/tds-core/docs/src/html/3-Foundational-Elements/5-lists.md

 ---

-The `.list` block and `.list__item` element are the basic building blocks of any Thorium list.
+The `.list` block and `.list__item` element are the basic building blocks of any TDS list.
 They apply the basic styles shared by all lists.

 Modifiers such as `.list--bulleted` can change the bullet style and text formatting of a list.
 This particular modifier adds a purple bullet in front of each element.